Analysis | Why This Year’s National Day Means So Much to China

 2. How is it celebrated?

 Beijing will be the center of the action.
+Xi and other party leaders visited Mao’s remains for a ceremony Monday.
 Some 30,000 onlookers are expected to turn out for an 80-minute military parade featuring new, advanced hardware, a reflection of Xi’s drive to modernize the armed forces to rival those of the U.S. Xi is also set to attend a “grand evening gala” in Tiananmen Square, where party and state leaders and members of the public will watch unspecified performances and a fireworks display.
 At least 100,000 people will take part in “mass pageantry,” with some 60,000 attending the evening gala, according to Chinese state media.

 3. Any special safety precautions?

-Things that could impact flight safety - including pigeons, balloons, lanterns, kites and drones -- have reportedly been banned.
+Security was especially tight in Hong Kong, where authorities canceled the annual waterfront fireworks, citing safety concerns amid ongoing bouts of civil unrest in the city.
+Police refused a permit for a major pro-democracy march, but multiple rallies were planned elsewhere.
+Hong Kong’s Chief Executive Carrie Lam flew to Beijing for the celebrations there, and planned to return Tuesday evening via the border city of Shenzhen -- avoiding Hong Kong airport.
+Security was tightened in Beijing as well: Things that could impact flight safety - including pigeons, balloons, lanterns, kites and drones -- have reportedly been banned.
 A prominent editor at Chinese state media complained publicly that accessing internet sites outside the country was getting tougher ahead of the holiday.
 The post was soon deleted.
-Hong Kong authorities canceled the annual waterfront fireworks, citing safety concerns amid ongoing bouts of civil unrest in the city.

 4. Why is this year so important to Xi?